 This report recommended increasing the number of electoral districts from 51 to 55.
-The report was accepted and were passed into legislation by the House of Assembly in the fall of 2019.
+The report was accepted and the new electoral boundaries were passed into legislation by the House of Assembly in the fall of 2019.

 The new 55 district boundaries come into force for the next provincial general election (41st) after March 1, 2020.
 Any by-elections taking place prior to the next provincial general election will be based on the 51 boundaries defined in 2012.

 The maps on this page represent the work of the Boundaries Commission in 2019 and the 55 districts they recommended.
 These maps are available in PDF, Shapefile, or KML formats.